hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/messages-2025/en-2025-10-14-2-af-augustine.md

 ---
-title: "Confront That Which Golds You Back from Being God's Instrument of Light"
+title: "Confront That Which Holds You Back from Being God's Instrument of Light"
 menu_title: ""
-description: "Confront That Which Golds You Back from Being God's Instrument of Light"
+description: "Confront That Which Holds You Back from Being God's Instrument of Light"
 date: 2025-12-07 06:00:00+00:00
 draft: False
 hidden: True
 weight:
 ---
-# Confront That Which Golds You Back from Being God's Instrument of Light
+# Confront That Which Holds You Back from Being God's Instrument of Light

 October 14<sup>th</sup>, 2025